cmdremily/BoronTrident/calibration/adv-material-calibration.md

 The final dimensions of a printed part are affected primarily by the XY motion system, the material shrinkage and extrusion width.
 We've already calibrated the XY motion in [XY Differential Calibration](xy-differential-calibration.md), here we will treat the other two sources of error to hopefully produce repeatedly dimensionally accurate parts.

 ## Why This Calibration?
 Conventional material shrinkage calibration methods directly derive the scale factors from measuring a reference object, inadvertently incorporating errors like extrusion width and measurement biases.
-This approach, conflates material shrinkage with unrelated additive errors, leading to imprecise results.
+Such approaches, conflate material shrinkage with unrelated additive errors, leading to imprecise results.

 Our method uses differential measurements, akin to [XY Differential Calibration](xy-differential-calibration.md), isolating material shrinkage by cancelling out additive errors.
 This results in an accurate scale factor for shrinkage alone.